-The UK government is about to stop giving residence permits to foreign residents.
+Foreign residents of the UK no longer get a residence permit.
 The Home Office, which is responsible for migration, is instead providing access to an online eVisa.
-Physical residence permits will no longer be issued from 31 October 2024 and almost all existing ones have an expiry date of 31 December 2024.
+It stopped issuing physical residence permits from 31 October 2024 and has marked almost all existing ones with an expiry date of 31 December 2024.

 What is an eVisa?

 An eVisa is a digital record of a person’s immigration status.
-It can be viewed online and accessed by people and organisations who need to check someone’s status, such as:
+It can be viewed online and accessed by people and organisations who need to check someone’s legal residence, such as:

 UK Visas and Immigration, the part of the Home Office responsible for this project, says eVisas cannot be lost or stolen and are easier for holders to update, among other benefits.

-Millions of people already have an eVisa.
+Millions of people have been given eVisas without having to specifically register.
 In particular, EU citizens who secured post-Brexit residence rights received an eVisa and no physical permit.
 Other people, such as those on the special Hong Kong visa route, have been getting eVisas as they move to the UK or extend their immigration permission.

 Why does this matter to MPs and their constituents?

-Migrants often need to prove that they have immigration permission when seeking employment, housing, welfare benefits and non-emergency hospital treatment.
+Migrants often need to prove that they have immigration permission when seeking employment, housing, healthcare and welfare benefits.
 Carriers, such as airlines, also require proof of immigration permission (or exemption) before taking someone to the UK.
 Lacking this proof can therefore cause inconvenience or major hardship, as with the Windrush scandal.

-Migrants’ rights organisations say that people who fail to set up their eVisa by the end of 2024, or who are affected by technical glitches, will inevitably experience such problems.
+Migrants’ rights organisations say that people who fail to set up their eVisa, or who are affected by technical glitches, will inevitably experience such problems.

 How do constituents get access to their eVisa?

 By creating a UK Visas and Immigration (UKVI) account online.
-The UKVI account gives access to the eVisa.
 Step-by-step guides are available on YouTube, both from the Home Office itself and reputable law firms.
 Creating an account is free.

-Until August 2024, the Home Office advised people not to try to access their eVisa unless they had received an individual email notification.
-This is no longer the case and people should sign up for their eVisa now, whether or not they have been invited to.
+Until August 2024, the Home Office advised people not to try to access their eVisa unless they had received an individual email invitation.
+This is no longer the case and people can sign up for their eVisa now, whether or not they have been invited to.

 Some people may already have a UKVI account as well as a physical permit.
-Such people are not required to take any action, but if travelling abroad should make sure that their passport is linked to the account.
+Such people are not required to sign up, but if travelling abroad must make sure that their passport is linked to the account.

-If someone already has an eVisa, do they still need a residence permit?
+If someone already has an eVisa, should they keep their physical residence permit?

 Does this also affect people with ‘biometric residence cards’, as well as biometric residence permits?

 Yes.
-There is separate information available for people with biometric residence cards, which were issued to non-EU citizens with immigration permission deriving from EU law.
+There is separate information available for people with BRCs, which were issued to non-EU citizens with immigration permission deriving from EU law.

 What about people with permanent residence in an expired passport?